aysebsengul/Capstone_3_Predicting-Future-Solar-Energy-Generation-/README.md

   - XGBoost_feature_importance.png: Feature importance plot for the XGBoost model.
   - XGBoost_plot.png: Plot showing XGBoost model predictions vs. actual values before tuning.
   - XGBoost_plot_tuning.png: Plot showing XGBoost model predictions vs. actual values after tuning.

-## Documentation
-The Docs directory contains the project proposal and the final report.
-These documents provide a detailed explanation of the project's objectives, methodology, results, and conclusions.
-The main files included are:

-  - 1_Project Proposal: The initial project proposal outlining the objectives and approach.
-  - 4_Capstone_Final_Report_Solar Power Generation: The final report detailing the analysis, results, and conclusions.